 There is plenty of clearance between the rear of the tuning cap and the motor.
 Click on the picture to get a bigger view.

-It wasn't the finished look that I wanted and at the suggestion of Jim K8IH, I installed a computer fan blade protector.
+It wasn't the finished look that I wanted so I installed a computer fan blade protector.
 It covers the air input hole perfectly and it has a washable foam filter that can be cleaned occasionally and will allow cleaner air to enter the amplifier.